christianalares/battleships/README.md

-# Battleships - For fun...
+# Battleships in React
+- It's just for fun.
+And for learning.